enasequence/ena-browser-documentation/help_and_guides/moving_from_release.rst

 FTP in their corresponding folders (e.g. http://ftp.ebi.ac.uk/pub/databases/ena/wgs/public/;
 http://ftp.ebi.ac.uk/pub/databases/ena/tsa/public/; http://ftp.ebi.ac.uk/pub/databases/ena/tls/public/).

-Release vs Update search data
+Deprecated: Release vs Update search results
 =============================

-Currently we maintain separately indexed datasets for RELEASE and UPDATE data for Sequence and Coding & NonCoding RNA records.
+We no longer maintain separately indexed datasets for RELEASE and UPDATE data for Sequence and Coding & NonCoding RNA records.
-Where RELEASE refers to the last ENA release, and UPDATE refers to any records that have been added or modified since the last release.
+Where RELEASE referred to the last ENA release, and UPDATE referred to any records that had been added or modified since the last release.
-So we have the search result type "sequence_release" which indexes all CON & STD (including EST, GSS, PAT etc.) class records from the last release, and "sequence_update" which indexes the modified or added CON & STD records. coding_release & coding_update, noncoding_release & noncoding_update are equivalent format CDS and NCRNA subproducts from the sequence records respectively.

-After the final release (143) in March 2020, in our Advanced Search service, we will be merging the '_release' and '_update' data types for sequence, coding and non-coding.
-So the data types 'sequence_release' and 'sequence_update' will be replaced with the data type 'sequence'.
+After the final release (143) in March 2020, in our Advanced Search service, we've now merged the '_release' and '_update' data types for sequence, coding and non-coding.
+So the data types 'sequence_release' and 'sequence_update' were replaced with the data type 'sequence'.
 This affects users of our API and Browser advanced search services, who will need to use the updated data type end points.
-We're working to make the new data types available in parallel to the last indexed release & update datasets.

 The following guide has been created to assist users in moving away from the release.
 This guide outlines accessing assembled/annotated sequences, guidance on how to identify data